wannoye/KVM-Plays/README.md

 Creates a new user as defined in group_vars/all.yml.<br/>
 Administrator privilege is assigned so that a 'sudo' password is not required.<br/>
-SSH keys are created on the local device and pushed to remote servers.
+SSH keys are created on the local device and pushed to remote servers.<br/>
+Works for both Debian and RedHat based linux servers.

 ### Requires: